cmarmo/learningtraces-ext/README.md

 or in local configuration files which should be called `learningtrace_config.yml` and placed at any level of the notebook directory tree.

+- _local_ : whether the configuration file should be looked for locally, the local configuration file should be called `learningtrace_config.yml`
 - _learningtag_ : the tag used in cell metadata to identify learning cells which output should be recorded;
 - _learningtrace_ : the name of the file containing the learning traces;